iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + each transaction has a `current_index` and a `last_index`. `current_index` goes from `0` to `last_index`.
 A bundle can
   then simply be represented by a data structure that contiguously keeps the order like `Vec`;
-+ each transaction is chained to the next one through its `trunk` which means we can consider data structures like `HashMap` or `BTreeMap`;
++ each transaction is chained to the next one through its `trunk` hash, which means one can consider using a datastructure like `HashMap`.

-For the purpose of this RFC, we opt for the simplest implementation in terms of `Vec` but hide the details behind a newtype and leave the details of the underlying datastructure open to be changed in the future.
+This RFC opts for using the simplest implementation in terms of `Vec`, but hides the implementation details behind a newtype.
+This way, the underlying datastructures can be changed in the future without breaking dependent code.

 ```rust
 pub struct Transactions(Vec<Transaction>)